carsondenison/CS271-Project/README.md

 THE BASICS:
 The file "gen_init.py" contains all the things a user must change before running the generator.
-To run the generator itself and create your vega files (and images), run "python generator.py".
+To run the generator itself and create your vega files, run "python generator.py".
+To view the images you generated and select the ones you want, open "view_vega.html" To remove the ones you don't want, copy the list from "view_vega.html" into "cleanup.py" and run that.
 To add more idioms to the generator, add more functions to "idioms.py" To add more filters, edit "filters.py"